FREQUENTLY ASKED QUESTIONS

 Can you heat the water?

-This is a common question in the UK and the answer is yes, the water can be heated to 80 degrees F or in some special cases higher than that.
+This is a common question in the northern US and the answer is yes, the water can be heated to 80 degrees F or in some special cases higher than that.
 (For example we built a pool and heating system enabling the swimming water to be at 83 degrees F all year round, but this required a very specific design.)

 However we generally recommend that people try their pool first, for one season, without heating.
 We can always install the necessary pipework during the construction stage and if required, connect it to a heating system at a later date.